mihail-15/AdaBoost_wear/README.md

 python main.py

 # The script will read the data files, train and test the AdaBoost model, calculate the performance metrics, and generate the plots.
-The results will be displayed on the console and saved in the results folder.
+The results will be displayed on the console and stored in the results folder.

 # License